cedricwalter/cedricwalter.github.io/_posts/2006-08-03-a-screen-for-my-home-cinema.md

  The 3 major parameters are:

 1. <span class="partDesc" style="font-weight: bold;">Screen Gain <span class="text">: The ability of a screen to direct incident light to an audience.
 A flat matte white wall has the gain of approximately 1.
 Screens with a gain less than 1 attenuate incident light; screens with gain more than 1 direct more incident light to the audience but have a narrow viewing angle.
 For example: an image reflecting off a 10 gain screen appears 10 times brighter than it would if reflected off a matte white wall.
 Curved screens usually have larger gain than flat screens.
-2. <span class="text"><span class="text"><span class="partDesc" style="font-weight: bold;">Viewing Angle<span style="font-weight: bold;">: Screens do not reflect equally in all directions.
+2. <span class="text"><span class="text"><span class="partDesc" style="font-weight: bold;">Viewing Angle: Screens do not reflect equally in all directions.
 Most light is reflected in a conical volume centered around the "line of best viewing".
 Maximum brightness is perceived if you are within the viewing cone defined by the horizontal and vertical viewing angles.
-3. <span style="font-weight: bold;">Your budget: we can not all buy a Stewart Firehawk (anyway it is optimized for DLP not LCD).
+3.Your budget: we can not all buy a Stewart Firehawk (anyway it is optimized for DLP not LCD).

  <span class="text">
  The presence of black band to hide eventual artifacts created by the projector (but it can be solve by software), the transparency of the screens is also important….